DennisWayo/Q-DFTNet/README.md

 This repository contains a **single, self-contained Python script** that reproduces all key visualizations (performance plots, latent space t-SNE, model complexity vs. accuracy) as presented in the paper.

----

-📄 **This repository supports the article**:
+**This repository supports the article**:
-*“Q-DFTNet: A Chemistry-Informed Neural Network Framework for Predicting Molecular Dipole Moments via DFT-Driven QM9 Data”*
+“Q-DFTNet: A Chemistry-Informed Neural Network Framework for Predicting Molecular Dipole Moments via DFT-Driven QM9 Data”
 Published in *Journal of Computational Chemistry* (Wiley, 2025)

 📘 **Read the paper**: